Ilusion9/list-disconnections-sm/README.md

 # ConVars
 ```
-sm_disconnections_size 15 // How many players will be shown in the disconnections list?
+sm_disconnections_list_size 15 // How many players will be shown in the disconnections list?
 ```

 # Output example